 It involves the application of processes and tools to ensure the optimal operation of a manufacturing and distribution supply chain.
 This includes the optimal placement of inventory within the supply chain, minimizing operating costs including manufacturing costs, transportation costs, and distribution costs.
 This process usually involves the application of mathematical modeling techniques using computer software.

 The supply chain of today’s manufacturing enterprise has evolved to become a complex ecosystem of people, processes, and technologies.
-Modern manufacturing supply chains have greatly expanded due to the proliferation of the Internet-of-Things (IoT) and advanced technologies during the past two decades.
+Smart supply chains have greatly expanded due to the proliferation of the Internet-of-Things (IoT) and advanced technologies during the past two decades.
 These innovations have truly triggered an innovative collaboration between partners, distributors, and suppliers that extend well beyond the physical/virtual walls of the enterprise.
 Also, with recent technology advancements including the increased usage of web 2.0 tools, cloud and IoT lead advanced technologies, manufacturers are now forced to evolve and adapt modern technologies and tools to optimize operations and processes for the effective and efficient supply chain management.
 This has resulted in manufacturers becoming more aware and prepared for the challenges, opportunities, and trade-offs that affect their increasingly compound, competitive, and transparent supply chains.

 At any point in time, an optimized supply chain stays lean, manages costs, and most importantly, responds instantaneously to even minor fluctuations in demand.

 According to Gartner, by the end of 2020, 95% of supply chain planning vendors will depend on supervised and unsupervised machine learning in their solutions.
 Gartner also predicts that by 2023 intelligent algorithms and AI techniques will be an embedded or augmented component across 25% of all supply chain technology solutions.